Reviewing United-Guardian (UG) & The Competition

-United-Guardian (NASDAQ:UG – Get Rating) is one of 25 publicly-traded companies in the “Toilet preparations” industry, but how does it weigh in compared to its peers?
-We will compare United-Guardian to related businesses based on the strength of its risk, valuation, analyst recommendations, earnings, dividends, profitability and institutional ownership.
+United-Guardian (NASDAQ:UG – Get Rating) is one of 25 public companies in the “Toilet preparations” industry, but how does it compare to its competitors?
+We will compare United-Guardian to related companies based on the strength of its risk, institutional ownership, valuation, earnings, dividends, analyst recommendations and profitability.

-This table compares United-Guardian and its peers revenue, earnings per share (EPS) and valuation.
+This table compares United-Guardian and its competitors top-line revenue, earnings per share and valuation.

 |Gross Revenue